Navajo Technical University Kirtland Instructional Site

 GOALS FOR KIRTLAND INSTRUCTIONAL SITE

 NTU Kirtland Instructional Site is still growing.
-Our goal are the following:
+Our goals are the following:

 - Recruit new students from this area at this site.

-- Have a Grand Opening for the Plumbing Certificate Program in Spring 2022.
+- Have a Grand Opening for the Plumbing Certificate Program in Fall 2022.

 - Recruit the first co-hort of students for the Plumbing Program for Fall 2022.

-- Offer evening and late afternoon courses and evening courses.
+- Add more courses and offer evening and late afternoon courses.

 - Continue to honor NTU’s strategic plan in the six priorities and construct reports.

 |Faculty Return||Aug 8|

 |HOLIDAY - Labor Day||Sep 5|

 |Fall Break||Oct 20-21|